-Castle East consists of the area approximately 1.5km from the Castle No. 3 Shaft.
+Castle East consists of the area approximately 1.5km to 2.0km from the Castle No. 3 Shaft.
 It was valuated based on only 5 leases, but the exploration referred to as Castle East covers several of the surrounding leases to the north and south as well totaling approximately 275 ha.